SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 This target is interpreted to cover research about

-* Ensuring access to institutionalized, early childhood education (and care)
+* Access to institutionalized, early childhood education (and care)
 * Readiness for primary education

 This query consists of 2 phrases.